dosomedev/programming-patterns/README.md

 # Welcome
-Welcome to the **Do Some Dev** code repository.
+Welcome to the **Do Some Dev** code repository for Design Patterns.
 Here, you can find all the **Java** and **Python** code examples from my YouTube videos and from my website, meticulously crafted to bring concepts to life.
 Dive into different folders and explore a treasure of:
 * Ready-to-use code snippets
 * Well documented examples
 * Clear explanations